ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/target_group.md

 - `id` - The Id of that Target group
 - `name` - The name of that Target Group.
-- `algorithm` - Algorithm for the balancing.
+- `algorithm` - Balancing algorithm.
-- `protocol` - Protocol of the balancing.
+- `protocol` - Balancing protocol.
-- `targets` - Array of items in that collection.
+- `targets` - Array of items in the collection
-    - `ip` - IP of a balanced target VM.
+  - `ip` - The IP of the balanced target VM.
-    - `port` - Port of the balanced target service. (range: 1 to 65535).
+  - `port` - The port of the balanced target service; valid range is 1 to 65535.
-    - `weight` - Weight parameter is used to adjust the target VM's weight relative to other target VMs.
-    - `health_check` - Health check attributes for Network Load Balancer forwarding rule target.
+  - `weight` - Traffic is distributed in proportion to target weight, relative to the combined weight of all targets.
+A target with higher weight receives a greater share of traffic.
+Valid range is 0 to 256 and default is 1; targets with weight of 0 do not participate in load balancing but still accept persistent connections.
+It is best use values in the middle of the range to leave room for later adjustments.
+  - `health_check_enabled` - Makes the target available only if it accepts periodic health check TCP connection attempts; when turned off, the target is considered always available.
+The health check only consists of a connection attempt to the address and port of the target.
+Default is True.
-        - `check` - Check specifies whether the target VM's health is checked.
+  - `maintenance_enabled` - Maintenance mode prevents the target from receiving balanced traffic.
-        - `check_interval` - CheckInterval determines the duration (in milliseconds) between consecutive health checks.
-If unspecified a default of 2000 ms is used.
-        - `maintenance` - Maintenance specifies if a target VM should be marked as down, even if it is not.
 - `health_check` - Health check attributes for Target Group.
-    - `connect_timeout` - It specifies the maximum time (in milliseconds) to wait for a connection attempt to a target VM to succeed.
-If unset, the default of 5 seconds will be used.
+  - `check_timeout` - The maximum time in milliseconds to wait for a target to respond to a check.
+For target VMs with 'Check Interval' set, the lesser of the two  values is used once the TCP connection is established.
-    - `target_timeout` - TargetTimeout specifies the maximum inactivity time (in milliseconds) on the target VM side.
-If unset, the default of 50 seconds will be used.
+  - `check_interval` - The interval in milliseconds between consecutive health checks; default is 2000.
-    - `retries` - Retries specifies the number of retries to perform on a target VM after a connection failure.
-If unset, the default value of 3 will be used.
+  - `retries` - The maximum number of attempts to reconnect to a target after a connection failure.
+Valid range is 0 to 65535, and default is three reconnection.
-- `http_health_check` - Http health check attributes for Target Group.
+- `http_health_check` - Http health check attributes for Target Group
-    - `path` - The path for the HTTP health check; default: /.
+  - `path` - The path (destination URL) for the HTTP health check request; the default is /.
   - `method` - The method for the HTTP health check.
   - `match_type`
-    - `response` - The response returned by the request.
+  - `response` - The response returned by the request, depending on the match type.
   - `regex`
   - `negate`